Wednesday, August 31, 2011 at 5:08 AM

 Never mind that the only people who could have found Gaga’s “Hey, I’m Jo” ranting entertaining are those who tune in to The Jersey Shore every week to catch Snooki’s latest drunken rant, which, granted, are millions.
 In any case, this Lady has clearly jumped the shark.

-Come to think of it, though, most performers seem to think the key to success is looking and behaving in a way off stage that makes what they do on stage seem almost irrelevant: Exhibit B – Nicki Minaj (or, for you older folks, think of all of the offstage exhibitionism that rendered the music of recording artists like Grace Jones and Madonna irrelevant).
+Come to think of it, though, most singers today seem to think the key to success is looking and behaving in ways offstage that render what they do onstage irrelevant: Exhibit B – Nicki Minaj (or, for you older folks, think of all of the offstage exhibitionism that rendered the music of recording artists like Grace Jones and Madonna irrelevant).

 By sterling contrast, Adele not only sings like an angel, she might just be the music industry’s saving grace.
 Unfortunately, the VMAs have so little to do with musical talent these days that Adele performing on this show was rather like Andrea Bocelli performing on So You Think You Can Dance.

 Finally, how’s this for irony of ironies: